 Regency furniture continues the popular Neoclassical style that greatly influenced the work of designers like Hepplewhite and Sheraton, along with their followers, in the previous century.
-However, it didn't just adapt motifs from ancient Greek, Roman and Egyptian furniture - it actually tried to duplicate the furniture: Greek klismos chairs, Roman curule chairs, monopodium tables and scrolled-end couches (known as "Grecian daybeds") all became popular pieces.
-In general, Regency furniture is dark, massive and monumental, but it also posses simple, geometric shapes - curvilinear or straight lines that form a sharp, clean-edged silhouette.
+However, it didn't just adapt motifs from ancient Greek, Roman and Egyptian furniture—it tried to duplicate the furniture: Greek klismos chairs, Roman curule chairs, monopodium tables and scrolled-end couches (known as "Grecian daybeds") all became popular pieces.
+In general, Regency furniture is dark, massive and monumental, but it also posses simple, geometric shapes—curvilinear or straight lines that form a sharp, clean-edged silhouette.

 Other characteristics of Regency style:

 - Extensive brass inlay and ormolu accents